Autism Spectrum Disorder

-Doctors diagnose ASD by looking at a child’s behavior and development.
-Young children with ASD can usually be reliably diagnosed by the age of two.
+Doctors diagnose ASD by looking at a person’s behavior and development.
+ASD can usually be reliably diagnosed by the age of two.
 It is important for those with concerns to seek out an assessment as soon as possible so that a diagnosis can be made, and treatment can begin.

 Diagnosis in Young Children

 Parents’ experiences and concerns are very important in the screening process for young children.
-Sometimes the doctor will ask parents questions about the child’s behaviors and combine those answers with information from ASD screening tools and with his or her observations of the child.
+Sometimes the doctor will ask parents questions about their child’s behaviors and combine those answers with information from ASD screening tools and with his or her observations of the child.
 To read more about ASD screening tools, visit the Centers for Disease Control and Prevention’s (CDC) website at www.cdc.gov/ncbddd/autism/hcp-screening.html.

-Children who show some developmental problems during this screening process will be referred for another stage of evaluation.
+Children who show developmental differences during this screening process will be referred for a second stage of evaluation.

 - A developmental pediatrician—a doctor who has special training in child development

-- A child psychologist and/or child psychiatrist—a doctor who knows about brain development and behavior
+- A child psychologist and/or child psychiatrist—a doctor who has specialized training in brain development and behavior

 - A speech-language pathologist—a health professional who has special training in communication difficulties